Enhancing Research Culture: 2021-22 projects

 For us at ScHARR, the project has provided us with an opportunity to form a strong collaborative team of researchers from different backgrounds and organisations, in which the visibility of our commitment will be highlighted.

-As a result of the project, we have strengthened our affiliation with modern slavery and human trafficking research centres and created a strong research team.
-Together, we contested in a call for research on EDI in the modern slavery research sector, which was successful.
+Output: As a result of the project, the researchers strengthened their affiliation with Basnet and the Bakhita centre at St. Mary’s University and created a strong research team.
+Together, they contested in a UKRI AHRC call for research on EDI in the modern slavery research sector and the collaborative bid was successful.

 Project theme: Equality, diversity and inclusion